harrytodorov/elucido/README.md

 The source file for both libraries glm and png++ reside in the _include/_ directory.
 Although to be able to use and build png++ one needs to have [libpng](http://www.libpng.org/pub/png/libpng.html) installed.
 Installation instructions for it can be found on the [libpng](http://www.libpng.org/pub/png/libpng.html) webpage.

 To be able to run the tests, one needs to have [gtest](https://github.com/google/googletest) installed.

+# Testing
+There is a folder inside _tests_ called _test_resources_, which contains files needed for testing (e.g. example test scenes, object files, etc.).
+This folder needs to be placed in the folder, where the compiled test-executable resides.